rezahmady/smsir/README.md

 **1. ultraFastSend**
-require attributes is `parameters` (array) and `templateId` (string) set them with this chane methods :
+require attributes is `parameters` (array) and `templateId` (string) set them with this chain methods :

 ```
 ->setTemplateId('THEMPLATE_ID')